 Undergraduate independent study

-- Minimum hours of supervised activity – three hours per week per credit hour (3 credit hour assignment requires 9 hours/week or 144 hours/semester).
+- A minimum of 3 hours per week per credit hour are required through the duration of a 16-week semester (3 credit hours requires 9 hours/week or 144 hours/semester).

-- Grading – a letter grade as assigned by the supervising faculty member.
+- A letter grade as assigned by the supervising faculty member.

-- Students should speak with and identify a supervising faculty member with whom he/she will conduct the independent study.
-The project and the number of credits during the semester prior to performing the work shall be determined before beginning the project.
+- Students should speak with and identify a supervising faculty member (mentor) with whom he/she will conduct the independent study.
+The project and the number of credits shall be determined before attempting to enroll in FRSC 492.

-- The supervising faculty member will review the proposal and, upon accepting it, the student will email the proposal to the Undergraduate Director for final authorization.
-The program director will inform the student and faculty member of the acceptance or rejection of the proposal.
+- Students must complete the Independent Study Overview form in consultation with their mentor.
+The mentor will review the Study Overview and, upon accepting it, the student will email it to the Undergraduate Director for final authorization.
+The Undergraduate Director will inform the student and mentor of the acceptance or rejection of the overview.

-- All proposal requests must be submitted to the Undergraduate Director by 5pm on the tenth day of class for the semester (or fifth day for the summer session).
+- All Study Overview forms AND documentation of successful completion of the CITI RCR training must be emailed to the Undergraduate Director by 5pm on the tenth day of class for the semester (or fifth day for short summer sessions).
 All students registered for independent study who fail to meet this deadline will be dropped from the class the following Monday.

 A final scholarly report must be submitted to receive a passing grade.
 Although the format and contents of the report are left primarily to the discretion of the supervising faculty member, the report should include: